Labirintami/doc/docs/guides/react_integration.md

 You can use dhtmlxRichText in an application created with the [React](https://reactjs.org/) framework.
 [Check the demo on Github](https://github.com/DHTMLX/react-widgets).

 :::note
-Please note that the implementation provided below is not the only way to use dhtmlxRichText in a React-based application.
+Note, that the implementation provided below is not the only way to use dhtmlxRichText in a React-based application.
 It gives you initial schema of the integration and implies further extension of the app functionality depending on your goals.
 :::